-Thailand's cabinet acknowledges appointment of a new king: defense minister
+Thailand's parliament to invite crown prince to become new king

 The law has curbed public talk about the succession or criticism about the crown prince, who has spent much of his adult life abroad and does not command the same level of devotion as his father.

-(Reporting by Amy Sawitta Lefevre, Pracha Hariraksapitak, Patpicha Tanakasempipat and Panarat Thepgumpanat; Writing by Amy Sawitta Lefevre; Editing by Bill Tarrant)
+(Reporting by Amy Sawitta Lefevre, Cod Satrusayang, Pracha Hariraksapitak, Patpicha Tanakasempipat and Panarat Thepgumpanat; Writing by Amy Sawitta Lefevre; Editing by Bill Tarrant)